 - increased likelihood of future participation in a community based program maintaining and an active lifestyle

 - strengthening social connections with peers

 - demonstrating to parents that yoga, pilates, and fitness are accessible activities for youth who are blind

-If you are new to yoga & fitness, or you’ve been finding it challenging following our online classes over the past three months, you might want to register for either of these 4-week foundations programs offered on Wednesday afternoons through the summer.
+If you are new to yoga & fitness, or you’ve been finding it challenging following our online classes over the past three months, you might want to register for this 3-week foundations program offered on Wednesday afternoons through the summer.
 In this foundations program, our yoga alliance certified yoga & fitness instructor Whitley Point, will be slowing things down and focusing on familiarizing us with the fundamentals of yoga, pilates, and fitness.
 Participants will have the opportunity to ask questions throughout the class, and recordings of the class can be made available for further practice on your own between classes.